MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

     EventId = tostring(Properties.EventId)
 ```

-> [!IMPORTANT]
->  See [Sample transformations in Azure Monitor](./data-collection-rule-samples.md) for a more complete set of samples for different scenarios.
+See [Sample transformations in Azure Monitor](./data-collection-rule-samples.md) for a more complete set of samples for different scenarios.